Home | Old Testament Studies | Psalms Table of Contents | Previous Section | Next Section |

 2. the sun is a bridegroom, Ps.
 19:5a

-As the sun lights all the earth, so too, the revelation of God's character, power, beauty, and design is universal (cf. Ps.
+As the sun lights all the earth, so too, the revelation of YHWH's character, power, beauty, and design is universal (cf. Ps.
 19:4a,b).
 Every human knows something about God.
 The only other place that "natural revelation" is used theologically to denote human responsibility is Rom.
-1:18-3:18.
+1:18-3:18,23.

 Paul also specifically used this verse in Rom.
-10:18 in a context that denotes the need of the world hearing/receiving the message of God in Christ (i.e., the gospel).
+10:18 in a context that denotes that the gospel had been preached throughout the Roman world.
 The rabbis of Paul's day often put several quotes together to make a point.
-Paul was trained in the procedure.
+Paul was trained in this procedure.
+Romans 10:16-21 has five OT quotes.

 The psalmist possibly picked the sun as a servant of YHWH to critique the sun worship of the ANE.
-This Psalm, like Genesis 1, shows YHWH as creator and controller of the heavenly bodies (i.e., sun, moon, stars, planets, comets, etc.).
-They are not gods or angels that control, or even affect, the lives of humans!
+This Psalm, like Genesis 1, shows YHWH as creator and controller of the heavenly bodies (i.e. sun, moon, stars, planets, comets, etc.).
+They are not gods or angels that control, or even affect, the lives of humans! (i.e. asrology)

 SPECIAL TOPIC: RABBINICAL HERMENEUTICS